thisisprasad/Golang-File-Encryption-Server/README.md

 1. Explain the issue that must be fixed or a feature that must to be added.
 2. Fork the repository to your github account.
 3. Make your changes.
-4. Create a pull request from your forked repository to master branch of this repository.
+4. Create a pull request Lm your forked repository to master branch of this repository

+## License
+This project is licensed under GNU GPL v3 license.
+Note:- The license is subject to changes in future.